 Unlike murder, there is no mandatory sentence for the criminal offence of manslaughter.
-Sentencing is at the judge’s discretion and – where provocation was an issue in the offence – within certain guidelines prescribed by the sentencing guidelines council.
+Sentencing is at the judge’s discretion and – where provocation was an issue in the offence – falls within certain prescribed guidelines.

 Manslaughter in the UK is defined as murder without premeditation.
 There are two types of manslaughter.
 Here’s how they are defined:

 Vehicular manslaughter is the crime of causing the death of another individual due to the illegal driving of a vehicle and the sentence for dangerous driving can take many forms.
 Causes of vehicular manslaughter include: